tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade-&-Rollback/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 ---

-n the Create Backup wizard, start by giving your backup a name — in our case, we used bk-before-upgrade-v2-9-2.
+In the Create Backup wizard, start by giving your backup a name — in our case, we used bk-before-upgrade-v2-9-2.
 You can also add a description to help identify the backup later; for example, we entered: “This is a one-time backup created before upgrading from v2.9.2 to v2.9.8.”
 - Under the Schedule section, select One-Time Backup.
 - For Encryption, choose Unencrypted (or switch to Encrypted if you prefer added security).
 - In the Storage Location section, select Use the default.
-Once everything is filled out, click Create to launch the backup process.
+- click Create to launch the backup process.

 ---